-Persona (Sahsiyet) is a Turkish series on the Topic channel about Agâh Beyoglu (Haruk Bilginer), a retired court worker who gets an Alzheimer’s diagnosis and decides to kill criminals who got off too easy.
+Persona (Sahsiyet) is a Turkish series on MHz Choice about Agâh Beyoglu (Haruk Bilginer), a retired court worker who gets an Alzheimer’s diagnosis and decides to kill criminals who got off too easy.
 Agâh is a dear man, a widower who lives a simple life, but is secretly harboring a deep resentment for certain men who received little or no punishment for their crimes against women.
 He knows about these cases because he worked in the court records room in Istanbul for 27 years.
 Once he accepts his diagnosis, he makes a plan to knock these guys off.
 But he’s not a criminal genius, and sometimes his disease works against him.
 Meanwhile, the first ever female homicide detective in Istanbul, Nevra Elmas (Cansu Dere), is struggling to fit in with her extremely sexist and bullying team.
 Agâh pulls Nevra into the investigation by leaving notes to her on the corpses.
 With its cinematic look, gallows humor, and poignant performance by Haruk Bilginer, Persona shines.

 Agâh